 - The relevant information in the applicants RGMS Profile;

 - The uploaded PDF document containing your Research Proposal; and

 - A copy of the Proposal submitted to the EU and evidence that the application has been favourably evaluated by the EC.

 Prior to submission of an application for NHMRC – EU scheme funding, applicants are to ensure they:

 - contact their Administering Institution to identify any specific requirements that the Institution may have.

-Eligibility for 2014 is provided so potential applicants to the EU may judge whether their applications are likely to be eligible for NHMRC support.
-The specific calls NHMRC intends to support through the 2014 round are included below.
+Eligibility for the 2014 NHMRC – EU round for funding in 2015 is provided so potential applicants to the EU may judge whether their applications are likely to be eligible for NHMRC support.
+The specific 2014 EU topics NHMRC intends to support are included below.

 Applications must be certified by, and submitted through the Research Administration Office (RAO) of an NHMRC approved Administering Institution.

 To be eligible for NHMRC – EU Scheme: